aalej/issues-8299/README.md

 When connecting to an actual project, no errors are raised

 1. Run `export GOOGLE_APPLICATION_CREDENTIALS=./service-account.json`
-2. Upadte the Python code to something like below:
+2. Update the Python code to something like below:

 ```python
 import os